 Naga – This serpent is a real eye pleaser.
 From here, you can get a view of the naga with the Buddha statue in the background.
 This makes for some great photo opportunities.
 Buddhist will perform a ritual here where they pray and walk around the naga, hitting a gong along the way before tieing a piece of red ribbon to a tree.

 Buddha footprint – The word putthabat (พุทธบาท) means Buddha footprint.
 There is a small replica within the temple grounds.

 A garden – The whole temple grounds are beautiful.
 The garden hosts some lovely greenery and a nice water fountain.
 There is also a viewing platform to get some great photos.

-The view – One of the reasons people come here is for the awe-inspiring view.
-In the carpark is a viewing point that looks out across Laos, but the most impressive view is from the top of the Buddha statue.
+The view – One of the reasons people come here is for the view.
+Close to the car park is a view point that looks out across Laos, but the most impressive view is from the top of the Buddha statue.
 This is a great place to watch the sunset.

 It will be pretty easy to see which roads to take but here is the GPS location if you wish to follow your satnav.